FlavScents AInsights Entry for Perillaldehyde (CAS: 2111-75-3)

 5. Use in Fragrances

-In the fragrance industry, perillaldehyde is used across several fragrance families, including citrus, green, and herbal.
-It acts as a modifier or impact note, contributing a fresh, green, and slightly spicy aroma.
-Typical concentration ranges in fragrance formulations are from 0.1% to 1%, depending on the desired intensity and product type.
-Perillaldehyde is volatile and primarily contributes to the top and middle notes of a fragrance composition.
+Perillaldehyde is employed in various fragrance families, including citrus, floral, and green compositions.
+It acts as a modifier and impact note, providing a fresh, uplifting top note that enhances the overall fragrance profile.
+Typical concentration ranges in fragrance formulations are from 0.1% to 1%, depending on the desired effect and product type.
+Due to its volatility, perillaldehyde contributes primarily to the top notes of a fragrance, offering an initial burst of freshness.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts